jjangga0214/hasura-cli/README.md

 #### `HASURA_CLI_DEST_DIR` (string)

-A directory under which Hasura CLI should be installed.
+A directory where Hasura CLI should be installed.

 #### `HASURA_CLI_DEST_FILENAME` (string)